Physiotherapy & Care of Your Neck

 Most people can expect to experience some neck pain in their lifetime.
-It is not always possible to identify the exact cause of neck pain but 99% of the time it is not serious and for the majority of people it should not interfere with normal activities.
-However, if you have suffered serious injury, or the pain is very severe or going down the arm you should seek advice from a health professional.
+It is not always possible to identify the exact cause of neck pain, but 99% of the time, it is not serious, and for the majority of people, it should not interfere with normal activities.
+However, if you have suffered a serious injury, or the pain is very severe or going down the arm, you should seek advice from a health professional.

 Whiplash Injuries